Preparing Tomorrow's Professionals

-Scholarship students are offered Beginner Payment Landscape training, which is a self-guided pre-requisite before enrolling in the Beginner Dispute Resolution course.
-Beginner Payment Landscape is a self-guided course; the Beginner Dispute Resolution class is an online, instructor-led course which takes approximately 3 hours a day for four days.
+Scholarship students are offered Beginner Payment Landscape training, which is a self-guided prerequisite before enrolling in the Beginner Dispute Resolution course.
+Beginner Payment Landscape is a self-guided course; the Beginner Dispute Resolution class is an online, instructor-led course that takes approximately three hours a day for four days.
 Most classes take place after working hours.

 Visa Dispute Resolution: Intermediate